 First, understand how each message gets delivered

-- We send manual messages immediately (unless you’ve scheduled one).
+We send one-off messages immediately (unless you’ve scheduled one).
 This means that we’ll look for all the users who match your filters, and we’ll send it as soon as we find them.

-- For auto-messages, we check once per hour to see who has become eligible to receive your messages.
-A ping from an active user will also trigger messages to be sent.
+For ongoing messages, we check once per hour to see who has become eligible to receive your messages.

-- For in-app messages, we only deliver when a user is online to receive them.
+For in-app messages (chats, posts etc), we only deliver when a user is online to receive them.
 We will only match and send in-app messages when users “ping”, i.e: when they are online and your app is sending us updates about them.
 The 'Last seen' value tells you when the user was last available on your site to receive a message.